MiraGe: Editable 2D Images using Gaussian Splatting: : Editable 2D Images using Gaussian Splatting

-Unfortunately, 2D-\our{} produces artifacts when we use modification in 3D space (see the third row in Fig.~\ref{fig:catcomparision}).
+\textbf{Graphite} Unfortunately, 2D-\our{} produces artifacts when we use modification in 3D space (see the third row in Fig.~\ref{fig:catcomparision}).
 Such an effect is coursed by the Gaussians, which appear randomly according to the camera position.
 To solve such a problem and obtain the possibility of 3D modifications, \our{} allows the Gaussians to leave the $XZ$ plane:

-where $\gamma$ is trainable parameter of translation scale along the vector $\e_2=[0,1,0]$, $\m=[m_1,0,m_3]$, $S=\mathrm{diag}(s_1,s_2,s_3)$, with $s_1=\varepsilon$, and $R$ is the rotation matrix defined as: $R=[\r_1,\r_2,\r_3]$, with $\r_i \in R^3$.
+where $\gamma$ is trainable parameter of translation scale along the vector $\e_2=[0,1,0]$, $\m=[m_1,0,m_3]$, \mbox{$S=\mathrm{diag}(s_1,s_2,s_3)$}, with $s_1=\varepsilon$, and $R_i$ is the rotation matrix defined as: $R_i=[\r_1,\r_2,\r_3]$, with $\r_i \in \mathbb{R}^3$.
 Such a model allows for the order of Gassians according to camera positions.

-By leveraging parameterized Gaussians, we achieved precise manipulation of 2D images directly within their native 2D space, enabling targeted edits of segmented regions and transformations of complete scenes in easier way.
-While this approach demonstrated substantial promise, we observed significant artifacts when extending manipulations into the 3D domain, particularly along the $Y$-axis.
+By leveraging parameterized Gaussians, we achieved precise manipulation of 2D images directly within their native 2D space, enabling targeted edits of segmented regions and transformations of complete scenes in an easier way.
+While this approach demonstrated substantial promise, we observed significant artifacts when extending manipulations into the 3D domain, particularly along the $Y$-axis, see first and last row in Fig \ref{fig:catcomparision}.

-To address this challenge, we employ a novel approach utilizing two opposing cameras positioned along the $Y$ axis, symmetrically aligned around the origin and directed towards one another.
+\textbf{Mirror camera} We employ a novel approach utilizing two opposing cameras positioned along the $Y$ axis, symmetrically aligned around the origin and directed towards one another.
 The first camera is tasked with reconstructing the original image, while the second models the mirror reflection.
-The photograph is thus conceptualized as a translucent tracing paper sheet, embedded within the 3D spatial context.
+We introduced the mirror camera to ensure that Gaussians remain confined within a specific spatial region between the cameras, enhancing control and precision.

 The reflection can be effectively represented by horizontally flipping the image, denoted as $\M(I)$.
 This mirror-camera setup enhances the fidelity of the generated reflections, providing a robust solution for accurately capturing visual elements.
+We consider the additional camera as a means of augmenting the dataset to improve the accuracy of the representation.
 The \our{} is initialized according to equation Eqn.~\ref{init1} and utilizes a cost function: $\L(I) + L(\M(I))$.
 We simultaneously model both the image and its mirrored reflection, as shown in the second row in Fig.~\ref{fig:catcomparision}.
+We provide numerical comparisons in the ablation study in the Appendix.

 After thorough experimentation, we find that our model, Amorphous-\our{}, utilizing a mirror camera, achieves state-of-the-art reconstruction results.
 This model demonstrates significant advantages over alternative methods in terms of both performance and outcome quality.